seanmorley15/AdventureLog/README.md

 AdventureLog aims to be your ultimate travel companion, helping you document your adventures and plan new ones effortlessly.

-AdventureLog is liscensed under the GNU General Public License v3.0.
+AdventureLog is licensed under the GNU General Public License v3.0.

 ## Roadmap 🛣️